wo-language/wo/justifications.md

 ### Overloading reserved words

 I assume one of the reasons it allows overloading reserved words (`int`, `nil`) is because of backwards compatability, but I simply don't need that since this is a fresh start for syntax.
 Allowing the ability to override those is always confusing and unsafe.
-Words spelled the same with different meanings used in the same exact contexts, which can be done by accident, is totally confusing.
+Words spelled the same with different meanings used in the same exact contexts, which can be done by accident, is confusing.
 Enough said.

 ## Syntax Features